Students are expected to follow a variety of policies while at Boston Conservatory at Berklee.

 - To redeem your faculty/staff comp tickets, enter your Berklee email address as your Membership ID.

-- To redeem student tickets, enter your Conservatory or Berklee email address (as applicable) as your Membership ID.
+- To redeem student tickets, enter your Berklee email address as your membership ID.

 Visit the Conservatory's Events page, or visit or call the box office at 617-912-9222 during box office hours (Wednesday–Friday, 12:00–5:00 p.m.).

-Any additional comps for press, industry professionals, etc. must be requested through and approved by the audience services manager and are not guaranteed.
+Any additional comps for press, industry professionals, etc. must be requested through and approved by the ticket operations and patron services manager and are not guaranteed.

 Once again, the availability of comp tickets is not guaranteed, and policies are subject to change.